oVirt/ovirt-vdsmfake/README.md

 ### Monitoring

-To make it easy to see if performance test results for ovirt-engine are tainted by this application, all JSON requests are monitored.
-First, to see if the response preparations from vdsmfake are reasonable fast, they are monitored.
+To make it easy to see if performance test results for ovirt-engine are tainted by this application, JSON requests can be monitored using `-Dvdsmfake.commandExecutor=hystrix` First, to see if the response preparations from vdsmfake are reasonable fast, they are monitored.
 These metrics have the postfix **.Prepare**.
 Second, to see how fast the data is transfered and accepted by ovirt-engine,